-It comes from the Greek κόπρος (kopros) which means “feces” and λαλιά (lalia) from lalein, “to speak.”
+It comes from the Greek κόπρος (kouros), which means “feces,” and λαλιά (labia) from the alien, “to speak.”

 The term coprolalia is used to describe involuntary vocalizations that are obscene or socially inappropriate.

-Coprolalia includes swearing, but it also includes saying things that are culturally taboo, socially unacceptable, or inappropriate due to age or context.
+Coprolalia includes swearing, but it also has to say things that are culturally taboo, socially unacceptable, or inappropriate due to age or context.

-For example, a child who uses any type of obscene language, or anyone who makes negative comments about another person’s ethnicity or physical appearance, or anyone who yells “bomb” or “fire” in a public place, are considered coprolalia. .
+For example, a child who uses obscene language, makes negative comments about another person’s ethnicity or physical appearance, or yells “bomb” or “fire” in a public place, is considered Coprolalia.

 Coprolalia can also refer to these phrases or words that are said inside people’s heads or keep quiet to themselves, which can also cause intense internal distress.
-Copropraxia refers to gestures and actions of the same nature as coprolalia.
+Copropraxia refers to gestures and actions of the exact nature as Coprolalia.

-The obsession to perform (or not interpret) inappropriate behavior causes the need to move on with it, and vice versa.
+The obsession with performing (or not interpreting) inappropriate behavior causes the need to move on with it, and vice versa.

-Often times, the response to coprolalia and the lack of understanding and acceptance of other people amplify the shame and shame of the person, leading to isolation.
+Often, the response to Coprolalia and the lack of understanding and acceptance of other people amplify the shame and shame of the person, leading to isolation.

 The fear of performing the tic in public and being constantly examined and judged can also lead to isolation and depression.
-In addition, it prompts the person to constantly think about their coprolalia symptoms:
+In addition, it prompts the person to think about their coprolalia symptoms continually:

 - What’s that?